 Communication Studies Transfer Pathway Degree

 The Communication Studies Transfer Pathway Associate of Arts in Liberal Arts & Sciences (AA) degree program offers students a powerful option: the opportunity to complete an Associate of Arts in Liberal Arts & Sciences degree with course credits that directly transfer to designated Communication Studies bachelor’s degree programs at Minnesota State universities.
-The curriculum has been specifically designed so that students completing this pathway degree and transferring to one of the six Minnesota State universities enter the university with junior-year status.
+The curriculum has been specifically designed so that students completing this pathway degree and transferring to one of the seven Minnesota State universities enter the university with junior-year status.
 All courses in the Transfer Pathway associate degree will directly transfer and apply to the designated bachelor’s degree programs in a related field.

 Minnesota State Transfer Pathways offer students curriculum that is designed to fully transfer to a parallel program at one of six universities in the Minnesota State system: